 If you have an abundance of grapes this season, delight your kids with back-to-school grape coffee cake recipe with crumble topping.
-Any color grape you have – green, purple, red – will work since this is the absolute best coffee cake recipe, with an even better 2-part crumble topping.
+Any color grape you have – green, purple, red – will work since this is the absolute best coffee cake recipe.
 Plus, at the end please leave us a comment with your own favorite back to school traditions – I’m making a list!

 If you’ve got hungry kids this back-to-school season, throw this grape coffee cake recipe together and fill their tummies with goodness.
 This recipe was inspired by one of my favorite books, The Tasha Tudor Cookbook.
 Yes, Tudor fans – she has a cookbook.